seananderson/metafolio/inst/ms/ms.md

 Our simulation did not account for the homogenization of diversity due to straying.
 For example, all salmon in one population maintained the same thermal-tolerance curve regardless of how many salmon it received from another stream.
-However, the low straying rates in our simulation rate should render this effect minimal except for populations at low abundance.
+However, the low straying rates in our simulation should render this effect minimal except for populations at low abundance.

 ## Fishing